News & Tips

 - Poor: Less than 580

 If your score is satisfactory to a lender, there’s a good chance it’ll positively influence the credit offer.
 If it has improved since you originally took out a loan on the vehicle you want to refinance, this may mean you’ll get a better interest rate.
-As an SCCU member, you can check your FICO score
+As an SCCU member, you can check your FICO score for free!

 If there are credit score challenges, you can improve your score the following ways: